modxorg/Docs/en/building-sites/resources/index.md

 ### Accessing Resource Fields in a Snippet

-Grabbing the Resource Fields in a [Snippet](extending-modx/snippets "Snippets") is quite easy; MODx provides you with the Resource object in any Snippet, via the $modx->resource reference.
+Grabbing the Resource Fields in a [Snippet](extending-modx/snippets "Snippets") is quite easy; MODX provides you with the Resource object in any Snippet, via the $modx->resource reference.
 For example, this example Snippet will return the current page's pagetitle reversed:

 ``` php
 /* output the current Resource's pagetitle */